 This plan also has a living room and a lounging deck, which isn’t common.

 This plan is for a single-level 720 square foot home using two shipping containers.
 It also includes a 16′ x 60′ porch.
 The foundation uses a post and pier arrangement.
+This one makes great use of the design process to maximize interior space.

 This plan uses two forty-foot containers places side-by-side and has two bedrooms.
+Excellent container architecture on this one.

 There are 3 plans here for one-bedroom container spaces.
-Two are 20 feet long and 8 feet wide and the last one is 40 feet long and the same width.
+Two are 20 feet long and 8 feet wide, and the last one is 40 feet long and the same width.

 This plan uses 3 containers and has two normal-sized bedrooms with a master bedroom.
 There is a bathroom for the 2 bedrooms and a master bathroom for the largest bedroom.
 There are also areas for a study and crafts.
+This shows just how luxurious a container home can get, and how extensive container home plans can be.

 This one also has a largish living room, which is 16 x 24.
 Generally, with a container home, one might not imagine having such a large open space, but this plan has it.